GabeScott/standard-works-vault/General Conference/2015 October - You Are Not Alone in the Work.md

 There will be times in your service when you won’t have the remarkable and visible success of that young elders quorum president.
 That is the time when you will need to be confident that the Lord, knowing you would do your part in the work, called you through His authorized servants.
 Having faith in the call from the Lord’s servants was crucial in the missionary service of my great-grandfather Henry Eyring.

 He was baptized on March 11, 1855, in St. Louis, Missouri.
 Erastus Snow ordained him to the office of a priest shortly thereafter.
-The president of the St. Louis Stake, John H. Hart, called him to serve a mission to the Cherokee Nation on October 6.1 He was ordained an elder on October 11.
+The president of the St. Louis Stake, John H. Hart, called him to serve a mission to the Cherokee Nation on October 6.[^1] He was ordained an elder on October 11.
 He left on horseback for the Cherokee Mission on October 24.
 He was 20 years old and a convert of only seven months.

 If any priesthood holder had a reason to feel unqualified or unprepared, it was Henry Eyring.
 The only reason he could have had the courage to go was that he knew in his heart that God had called him through His authorized servants.
 It was the source of his courage.
 That must be the source of our courage to persevere, whatever our callings in the priesthood.

 After Elder Eyring had served for three difficult years and upon the death of the mission president, Henry was nominated and sustained as president of the mission in a meeting held on October 6, 1858.
 He was surprised and as shocked as a new deacon would be.
-He wrote, “It was quite unexpected to me to be called to that responsible office but as it was the will of the brethren I cheerfully accepted, feeling at the same time my great weakness and lack of experience.”2
+He wrote, “It was quite unexpected to me to be called to that responsible office but as it was the will of the brethren I cheerfully accepted, feeling at the same time my great weakness and lack of experience.”[^2]

 The now-President Eyring traveled to the Cherokee, Creek, and Choctaw Nations in 1859.
 Through his efforts, the Lord “added,” as Henry recorded, “a number to the church.”
-He organized two branches but noted that “very few are alive in the cause.”3
+He organized two branches but noted that “very few are alive in the cause.”[^3]

 A year later, Henry was faced with the difficult reality that the political leaders among the people he was serving no longer permitted the Latter-day Saint missionaries to do their work.
-As he pondered what he should do, he recalled the instruction from his previous mission president indicating that he should prolong his mission until 1859.4
+As he pondered what he should do, he recalled the instruction from his previous mission president indicating that he should prolong his mission until 1859.[^4]

 In October of that year, Henry wrote to President Brigham Young for direction, but he did not receive a reply to his question.
 Henry recorded, “Not being able to hear anything from the Presidency of the Church, I called upon the Lord in prayer, asking him to reveal to me his mind and will in regard to my remaining longer or going up to Zion.”

 He continued: “The following dream was given to me in answer to my prayer.
-I dreamt I had arrived in [Salt Lake] City and immediately went to [President Brigham] Young’s office, where I found him.
-I said to him: ‘[President] Young I have left my mission, have come of my own accord, but if there is anything wrong in this, I am willing to return and finish my mission.’
-[In the dream the prophet] replied: ‘You have stayed long enough, it is all right.’”
+I dreamt I had arrived in \[Salt Lake\] City and immediately went to \[President Brigham\] Young’s office, where I found him.
+I said to him: ‘\[President\] Young I have left my mission, have come of my own accord, but if there is anything wrong in this, I am willing to return and finish my mission.’ \[In the dream the prophet\] replied: ‘You have stayed long enough, it is all right.’”

 Henry wrote in his journal, “Having had dreams before which were literally fulfilled I had faith to believe, that this also would be and consequently commenced at once to prepare for a start.”

 He arrived in Salt Lake City on August 29, 1860, having walked most of the way.
-Two days later, he walked into the office of President Brigham Young.5
+Two days later, he walked into the office of President Brigham Young.[^5]

-Henry described the experience in these words: “[I] called upon [President] Young, who received [me] very kindly.
-I said to him, ‘[President] Young I have come without being sent for, if I have done wrong, I am willing to return and finish my mission.’
-[Brigham Young] answered: ‘It is all right, we have been looking for you.’”
+Henry described the experience in these words: “\[I\] called upon \[President\] Young, who received \[me\] very kindly.
+I said to him, ‘\[President\] Young I have come without being sent for, if I have done wrong, I am willing to return and finish my mission.’ \[Brigham Young\] answered: ‘It is all right, we have been looking for you.’”

-Henry described his joy, saying, “Thus my dream was literally fulfilled.”6
+Henry described his joy, saying, “Thus my dream was literally fulfilled.”[^6]

 His joy came from a confirmation that the Lord had been working with and watching over him.
 He learned what is true for all of us—that the Lord’s servants are inspired to know the Lord’s will.
 And Henry Eyring had confirmed what I know as well: that the prophet, as the president of the priesthood, is inspired of God to watch over and care for the Lord’s servants and to call them.

 Whatever your calling in the priesthood, you may have at times felt Heavenly Father was unaware of you.
-You can pray to know His will, and with the honest desire to do whatever He asks you to do, you will receive an answer.
+You can pray to know His will, and with the honest desire to do *whatever* He asks you to do, you will receive an answer.

-Heavenly Father will allow you to feel that He knows you, that He appreciates your service, and that you are becoming worthy of the greeting from the Lord you want so much to hear: “Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord.”7
+Heavenly Father will allow you to feel that He knows you, that He appreciates your service, and that you are becoming worthy of the greeting from the Lord you want so much to hear: “Well done, good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord.”[^7]

 It is my prayer that every priesthood holder will reach out in faith to rescue every soul for whom he is responsible.
 God will add His power to His servant’s efforts.
 Hearts of people will be touched to make the choices that will bring them along the gospel path toward happiness and away from sorrow.